iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 # Rationale and alternatives

-Instead of going with EdDSA we could have chosen ECDSA.
+- Instead of using EdDSA we could have chosen ECDSA.
 Both algorithms are well supported and widespread.
 However, signing with ECDSA requires fresh randomness while EdDSA does not.
-Moreover, we could have used a commit-reveal mechanism to update and commit the Coordinator public key at each next milestone.
-This method would make a quantum-based attack aimed at breaking the "current" Coordinator private-key more difficult.
-On the other hand, key management as well as verification of the milestone chain would become more complex.
+Especially in the case of milestones where essences are signed many times using the same key, this is a crucial property.
+- Due to the layered design of messages and payloads, it is practically not possible to prevent reattachments of milestone payloads.
+Hence, this payload has been designed in a way to be independent from the message it is contained in.
+A milestone should be considered as a virtual marker (referencing `Parent1` and `Parent2`) rather than an actual message in the Tangle.
+This concept is compatible with reattachments and supports a cleaner separation of the message layers.

 # Unresolved questions

 - Forcing matching `Parent1`, `Parent2` in the _Milestone Payload_ and its _Message_ makes it impossible to reattach the same payload at different positions in the Tangle.
 While this does not prevent reattachments in general (a different, valid `Nonce`, for example would lead to a new Message ID), this still simplifies milestone processing.
-However, it violates a clean separation of payload and message.
-As such, it might still be desirable to slightly complicate the milestone processing in order to allow any reattachments of _Milestone Payloads_ by not validating the parents.
+However, it violates a clear separation of payload and message.
+As such, it might still be desirable to slightly complicate the milestone processing by allowing arbitrary `Parent1` and `Parent2` fields.
+This separates the two layers completely and should not have any impact on the actual milestone properties.